overscopestudio/overscopestudio.github.io/index.md

 [Poison]: https://raw.githubusercontent.com/overscopestudio/overscopestudio.github.io/master/Images/Notes/Poison.png "Looks more spiky than poisonous but whatever"
 [Fake]: https://raw.githubusercontent.com/overscopestudio/overscopestudio.github.io/master/Images/Notes/Mike1.png "Mike is placeholder for the fake notes"

+### Unique Selling Points

+- Jazz Odyssey is a one-of-a-kind fusion of rhythm games and boss-rush games.

+- An audacious attempt to combine rhythm games with music of the jazz genre.

+- A cel-shaded, cartoony escapade of goofy aliens powered up by magic, jazz instruments and magical jazz instruments!

 ### Screenshots